 The student will also want to check out the library (Fondren Hall) and Valhalla, the graduate student pub.
-The Rice University Student Handbook also contains a wealth of useful information.
+The Rice

 Financial Support

 Rice is somewhat unusual in that relatively few graduate students support themselves by teaching.
 Almost all CAAM graduate students receive stipends and tuition waivers - either from the university, or from an external research grant awarded to a CAAM faculty member, or from Graduate Fellowships awarded to the student.
 As a result, the chief business of graduate school, for most of our students, is preparing for and learning to carry out research in computational and applied mathematics.